 Trusted attorneys and financial planners can address these financial considerations with seniors and their loved ones to advise the best way to fund long-term care needs.

-Additionally, a Care Manager can help answer the following questions:
+Additionally, a Care Management team member can help answer the following questions:

 Should I buy long-term care insurance?
-A “double-edged sword,” as Chandelle describes it—long-term care insurance is great for seniors who are able to use it.
+A “double-edged sword” is how it has been described—long-term care insurance is great for seniors who are able to use it.
 However, if it’s not used thousands of dollars of costly premiums could be lost.

-“When it comes to long-term care insurance, I refer seniors to their financial planner or attorney because it is a very complex insurance to understand,” says Chandelle.
+Care Maangement team members typical refer seniors to their financial planner or attorney because it is a very complex insurance to understand.

 Should I sell my life insurance?
 There are some companies who will purchase the life insurance policies of seniors so that they can stop paying unaffordable premiums.
-“Some seniors have to make this choice because they are on a fixed income,” says Chandelle.
 However, like any decision, it is important to consider your unique situation.

 Should I explore a reverse mortgage?
 A reverse mortgage is when someone sells their house back to a bank or a reverse mortgage company.
 The seller can remain in their home, mortgage-free, and receive a lump sum or monthly check for the home.
 The drawback: if the senior permanently leaves the home the house is lost.
 You have to live on the property to stay on the property.

 What about Veteran benefits?
-Chandelle explains that there are two kinds of VA benefits.
+There are two kinds of VA benefits.
 First, a service-connected benefit compensates Veterans for injuries received during their service.

 There is another benefit for Veterans or their spouses with low assets and income who served during wartime.
 The Veteran can qualify for up to $2,300 per month, and the spouse up to $1,200 per month.
-Chandelle recommends consulting with a Veterans service officer about this benefit.
+Don’t hesitate to consult with a Veterans service officer about this benefit.

 How seniors can limit financial losses